The Hazlitt Story

 The legacy continues.

 Now, the 7th generation has begun to join the Hazlitt crew, bringing with them the same passion and perseverance that drove generations before them.
-Helping during the busy summer season, the next generation looks forward to continuing the legacy of family, friendship, and fantastic wines Hazlitt is known for.
+The next generation looks forward to continuing the legacy of family, friendship, and fantastic wines Hazlitt is known for.

-Today, after 35+ years of business, the Hazlitt family continues to share their great wines & great times!
+Today, the Hazlitt family continues to share their great wines & great times!

 The Red Cat Story